radcamp/radcamp.github.io/NYC2019/index.md

 their system and with little or no computational experience.
 We encourage all scientists to submit their application.
 We especially welcome women and under-represented minorities and early stage students, or early-career faculty with the potential to pass on skills to large groups.
-Note that you will be responsible for your own lodging and transportation.
+Note that you will be responsible for your own lodging, transportation, and meals We will provide coffee and snacks during breaks.
 Please only apply to the workshop if you acknowledge that if accepted, you will commit logistically and economically to attend.
 A registration fee ($15 per weekend) will be due upon acceptance.
 Nobody will be turned away for lack of funding - if you would like to request a fee waiver, contact the organizers.

 **[RADCamp2019-NYC Application](https://forms.gle/WRqVBYeiQjspoMUf6)**
 Application Deadline: **Aug 1st**